In this WorldFirst review, you can check out WorldFirst's fees, exchange rates and what customers have to say about them.

 When to use (and avoid) WorldFirst to transfer money overseas

 There is a lot to like about the services that WorldFirst offer.
 WorldFirst are especially a good option for Australian businesses who currently use their regular bank for international payments.
 If your business needs to make regular or large payments, you might find that using a service like WorldFirst could help save a lot of money.

 For individuals WorldFirst can be a good option as well.
 You need to make sure you're comfortable doing everything online, because there are some reports that their customer service isn't good but their online platform is easy to use.

 How to use WorldFirst

 There are three main steps to setting up an account with WorldFirst, which we have outlined below.
-You can also watch our video tutorial for a complete step by step guide.
-Before you start your transfer there are a few things you will need as well.
+You can also watch our video tutorial for a complete guide.

 Step 1: Register